-Coinsurance is usually higher when you use out-of-network providers than when you use network providers.
+Coinsurance paid by the plan is usually lower when you use out-of-network providers than when you use network providers.

 For certain types of services and supplies, you will be responsible for a copayment.
 The copayment will vary depending upon the type of service.